millerlp/Tide_controller/README.md

 Tide_controller
 ===============

 Arduino code and associated files for building an aquarium tide height controller.
+The goal here is to get a microcontroller to calculate the current tide height for a particular tide station (for ex.
+San Diego Harbor, California), and then actuate a motor to raise or lower the tide height in an aquarium.

 The R script files found here were originally used for parsing XTide's harmonics file to extract the equilibrium conditions, lunar node factors, speeds, and harmonic